-Our menu features a very personal showcase of dishes inspired by the Cuisine of Vietnam.
+Our menu features Geoff Lindsay’s personal showcase of dishes inspired by the cuisine of Vietnam.
 A rich and diverse cuisine that exhibits a wonderfully intoxicating combination of the raw and the cooked, the hot and the cold, the sweet and sour.

 The Vietnamese are known for their philosophical balancing of the five elements, wood, fire, earth, metal and water.
 Vietnamese dishes include five fundamental taste senses, sour, bitter, sweet, spicy and salty.
-You will see this principal and sensitivity reflected throughout our menu and wine list.
+You will see this principle and sensitivity reflected throughout our menu and wine list.

-These dishes cry out for very specific wines and with our Wine List we have selected a short catalogue of gems that we believe will best showcase the food.
+These dishes cry out for very specific wines and with our wine list we have selected a short catalogue of gems that we believe will best showcase the food.

-Rather uniquely this fusion of cuisines has then been judiciously molded and refined by the French, resulting what we believe is the most elegant, distinct and certainly most wine friendly of all the Asian cuisines.
+Rather uniquely this fusion of cuisines has then been judiciously moulded and refined by the French, resulting in what we believe, is the most elegant, distinct and certainly most wine friendly of all the Asian cuisines.

-As an added bonus you will probably try a new wine and with a bit of luck find new a ‘favourite’.
+As an added bonus you will probably try a new wine and with a bit of luck find a new ‘favourite’.

 We hope you enjoy the experience.